Sudan's refugees face deadly game of 'snakes and ladders' in Libya

 Ahmed said the Libyan coastguard ran a “small boat lottery”, with the fate of a migrant depending on the fee they paid.

-Since 2015 the EU has allocated more than €465m (R9.27bn) for equipment and training for Libyan authorities to stem the flow of migrants into southern Europe.
+Since 2015, the EU has allocated more than €465m (R9.2bn) to Libya through the EU Emergency Trust Fund for Africa as part of efforts to stem the flow of migrants into southern Europe.

 Rights groups say the EU policy of farming out immigration control to third countries in return for aid leads to abuse and fails to address underlying issues.

-The European Court of Auditors said in a September report on the EUTF that there was a lack of follow-up on allegations of human rights violations.
+The European Court of Auditors said in a September report on the EU's trust fund that there was a lack of follow-up on allegations of human rights violations.

 A 2023 UN fact-finding mission said crimes against humanity had been committed against migrants in Libya in some detention centres managed by units that received EU backing.